sustainable-citizen/sc-mobile/README.md

 ## Installation

-To get glutter installed on your machine, follow the appropriate steps found at the following link: https://flutter.io/get-started/install/
+To get flutter installed on your machine, follow the appropriate steps found at the following link: https://flutter.io/get-started/install/

 After this, ensure that you are working on the `beta` channel by typing the command `flutter channel`